Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 * 1-dimensional polynomial regression model
 * Multi-dimensional polynomial regression model
 * Ridge regression model
+* Grid search to find the parameter in the Ridge model (alpha) which leads to the highest R-square

 6) model evaluation and decision making is carried out using the following statistical methods:
 * Mean Square Error (MSE)